 The north side of the building consists of a central structure with several additions.
 It is possible that parts of the lower west end date from 1903, first serving as a blacksmith shop.
 The building we see today was built ca.1910 as an expanded blacksmith shop, an additional woodworking facility, and a printing office.
 It was originally named the Trades Building.
 In 1925 the bakery moved in.
 It grew from a small student enterprise into a regional commercial bakery.
 The Trades Building was renovated in 1936 as a state-of-the-art commercial baking facility.
 In 1939 the Candy Kitchen began to occupy an upper floor.
 The Candy kitchen closed in 1970 and the bakery closed in 1975.
 From the late 1970s into the 1990s it housed the college’s ground breaking “Students for Appalachia” program.

-The Bruce-Trades Connector was built in 2001.
-It is common space serving all of the departments in Bruce-Trades and offers lounge and kitchen facilities.
+Both Bruce and Trades buildings were renovated and joined together into one building during 1999 to 2002.
+From 2000 until 2013 it was known as Bruce-Trades building.
+The Connector was built in 2001.
+It is common space serving all of the departments in Stephenson Hall and offers lounge and kitchen facilities.

 - Center for Excellence in Learning Through Service (CELTS)